Forth Success Stories

 "Was responsible for embedding Functional Test Kernels

 (FTK) in all CAS/CMS 777 LRUs.
 The FTK is a Forth interpreter resident

 on all Boeing 777 computer boards.
 Task also required incorporating new

-Forth features and new hardware for 68xxx series.
+Forth features and new hardware for 68xxx series."

 - Dennis R.

 Alexis was an innovative electric wheelchair using a

 area.
 During subsequent redesign efforts, the company filed for bankruptcy,

 preventing further commercialization at this time.

 Lingraphica is a portable assistive and therapeutic

 communication device for people with aphasia from stroke or other brain injury.

 It was developed under a VA Merit Review project at the Rehab R&D Center in

 1987-1989 and commercialized in 1990 under the Technology Transfer Act.
-In 1996, the parent
+In

 This interface for a motorized wheelchair permits

 by tilting their head. in the desired direction of travel.